Taking a Stance on Social Issues

 June 11, 2020

-NouSoma Communications was pleased to be a panelist during today’s free webinar for Chester County businesses and organizations looking to reopen, revise or even expand operations due to the impact of the coronavirus.
+NouSoma Communications was pleased to be a panelist during a free webinar for Chester County businesses and organizations looking to reopen, revise or even expand operations due to the impact of the coronavirus.
 NouSoma’s President, Ellen Langas, presented on marketing strategies that establish relevancy as well as building consumer confidence.
-Here is the PowerPoint from her presentation, for reference.
+Here is the PowerPoint from her presentation, and here is the webinar video ICYMI.

 May 28, 2020